akando42/next-map/public/content/posts/10-07/index.md

 ![Russian Doctors and XO Trinity Army](https://storage.googleapis.com/spykman-world/Russian_Doctor_and_XO_Trinity_Army_near_Foreign_Trade_University.png)

-Since 2003, Russian and Thai intelligence services have been working together to gradually clone the Vietnamese command control of XO Trinity and Toxic Chemical Valve with a Thai, Laos or Cambodia double from South to North via the HDBank system.
+Since 2003, Russian and Thai intelligence services have been working together to gradually clone the Vietnamese command control of XO Trinity and Toxic Chemical Valve with a Thai, Laos or Orange County double from South to North via the HDBank system.
 Hence we see no HDBank present in Phu Quoc Island but in every major city of Vietnam.

 ![Russian Dogs aka Tay Lan BioChemical Trap for North Asian Seeds in Hanoi](https://storage.googleapis.com/spykman-world/Russian_Dogs_aka_Ta%CC%82y_La%CC%82n_BioChemical_Trap_for_NorthAsia_Seeds_in_Hanoi.png)